beatrizrdgs/image-messer/README.md

 ## Description

-This is a simple tool to mess with images.
+This is a simple website to mess with images.
 It can be used to create a new image from a given image by applying a selected transformation to it.

 ## Usage